 If a "live" patient comes in before the start of Clinical Practice V, you are expected to do the competency on that patient and not simulate the exam.
 If a "live" patient was available but the student chose not to do a competency on the patient, the student will not be permitted to simulate that same procedure.
 Instead, the student will have to wait for the next live patient even if it places them in the 6-week extension

 Simulation Guidelines:

-If needed, simulation may begin at the start of the last clinical practice course at the discretion of your Clinical Instructor.
+If needed, simulation may begin at the start of the last clinical practice course at the discretion of your Clinical Preceptor.
+See refusal to do a "live" patient above.

 The following guidelines apply: